 Leaves are changing colors, pumpkin spice is in the air, it’s time to pull out and assess how last year’s Christmas decorations are holding up.

-Most Christmas 3D graphic yard sculpture is lit with incandescent light strings that have an approximate average lifespan of 3000 hours so it pays to know how to replace the lights instead of purchasing new sculptures.
+Most Christmas 3D graphic yard sculpture is lit with incandescent light strings with an approximate average lifespan of 3000 hours, so it pays to know how to replace the lights instead of purchasing new sculptures.

 Here is a 5-minute video and a detailed written list below with tips to assist with replacing lights on yard sculptures so they can be used for a few more seasons.Jump to transcript